niclaswue/ATOW-Prediction/documentation/project_overview.md

 The passengers on board have the biggest impact on the weight of an aircraft.
 We therefore add passenger flow features for each airport using [data from the EU](https://ec.europa.eu/eurostat/cache/metadata/en/avia_pa_esms.htm).

 ### WeatherDataPreprocessor
+The weather at the destination airport can determine the amount of fuel that is loaded.
+We therefore wrote a script (download_weather_data.py) that can fetch the METARs for all destination airports at the time of arrival using the publicly provided API by Iowa State University.
+This could be extended for departure weather in the future.

 ### WeatherSafetyFeatures
 ### DerivedFeaturePreprocessor
 ### TrajectoryPreprocessor